dorathyofoha/vpn-usage/README.md

 <h2>High-Level Steps</h2>

 -	Create a Windows 10 virtual machine in Azure
--	Remote Desktop into the virtual machine
+-	Remote Desktop into the VM
 -	Use whatismyipaddress.com to find the IP address and location for the VM
 -	Download the free version of ProtonVPN (create an account if there is no preexisting account)
 -	In ProtonVPN, connect to a server in another country